Art Supplies

 My favorite pencils and pens for sketching and writing.

-Mechanical Pencils
+Pencils

 - I became a fan of the Koh-I-Noor Hardtmuth Mephisto mechanical pencil (0.5) many years ago, way before I got into drawing.
-This pencil just feels perfect in my handâI love it.
-I have two others in my kit (Koh-I-Noor 0.3 and Koh-I-Noor 0.7) for a variety of line weights and details.
+These pencils just feel perfect in my hand and come in a variety of line weights including Koh-I-Noor 0.3 and Koh-I-Noor 0.7.

 Fountain Pens & Brush Pens